LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 The formula is proven:

-3. Track every session: Use Athenify to log all study time by section
+3. Track every session using Athenify to log study time by section

-6. Analyze your data: Identify patterns and optimize your approach
+6. Analyze your data to identify patterns and optimize your approach

-7. Stay consistent: Daily study beats sporadic cramming
+7. Stay consistent because daily study beats sporadic cramming

-Set up your Athenify categories (LR, LG, RC).
-Set your total hour goal (250-400).
+Set up your Athenify categories today—LR, LG, RC.
+Set your total hour goal (250–400).
 Take your diagnostic test.
 Log your first study session.
 Watch your hours accumulate and your practice scores rise.

 You can be one of them.